Alison Thompson: Long-term Deployments and Support

 Third Wave Volunteers assist community and governmental leaders in developing long-term sustainability projects and collaborative relationships, and building resiliency.
-One example occurred following the 2004 Indian Ocean earthquake and tsunami, when Thompson C0-founded CTEC, Sri Lanka’s first Community Tsunami Early-warning Center.
+One example occurred following the 2004 Indian Ocean earthquake and tsunami, when Thompson co-founded CTEC, Sri Lanka’s first Community Tsunami Early-warning Center.

 Many disasters have necessitated long term deployments.
-After the 2010 Haiti earthquake Thompson, Sean Penn, and 10 doctors managed a 75,000-person IDP camp and field hospital.
+After the 2010 Haiti earthquake, Thompson, Sean Penn, and 10 doctors managed a 75,000-person IDP camp and field hospital.
 Third Wave Volunteers spent a year in Puerto Rico following Hurricane Maria (2017).
 They conducted Disaster Zone assessments and educated and supported local community leaders, building resiliency for future natural disasters.
 One hundred and three containers of aid were delivered, door-to-door.
 This included tens of thousands of solar lights and water filtration units.
 In response to Hurricane Dorian, the worst natural disaster to strike the Bahamas in recorded history, 2,500 volunteers deployed in Miami and to the islands.
-Third Wave Volunteers coordinated 220 volunteer flights, distributed 33 containers of supplies (over 800,000 pounds) on Grand Bahama and Abaco Islands, and cleared 50 miles of road on Grand Bahama.
+Third Wave Volunteers coordinated 220 volunteer flights, distributed 33 containers of supplies (over 800,000 pounds) on Grand Bahama and the Abaco Islands, and cleared 50 miles of road on Grand Bahama.
 Volunteers coordinated the Bahama Interfaith Alliance, comprising over fifty churches, planned and held sixteen Community Resilience Fairs and helped launch eight long term sustainable projects as part of the Bahamas Resilience and Regeneration Initiative.

 Covid-19 Pandemic

-During the pandemic, Thompson and Third Wave volunteers, known collectively as "Women in White", delivered over 2 million N95 masks to all 50 states, underserved communities, tribal nations, nursing homes, prisons, first responders and to Puerto Rico, the Bahamas, Peru and Haiti.
+During the pandemic, Thompson and Third Wave volunteers, known collectively as "Women in White", delivered over 2 million N95 masks to all 50 states, underserved communities, tribal nations, nursing homes, prisons, first responders and to Puerto Rico, the Bahamas, Peru, and Haiti.